OVGU-VET-TechEd/ASSET_AI_Learning_Nuggets/LO3.1.1_Foundation_Application_AI_in_TVET_Lesson_Design.md

 # AI Foundations and Applications - Basic AI Techniques and Applications for Teachers

-Nugget 7: Basic AI Techniques and Applications for Teacher
+A virtual training nugget on Basic AI Techniques and Applications for Teacher

 **Understanding How AI Systems Are Built and Deployed in TVET Contexts**